MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 :::image type="content" source="Media/CustomOversized/Picture2.png" alt-text="An image showing a 30x30x30 pixel block construction.":::

-Let’s create a 30x30x30 pixel block in Blockbench.
+Let's create a 30x30x30 pixel block in Blockbench.
 First, we have to cover some of the limitations when it comes to creating oversized custom blocks.

 ***Custom block limitations***